persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-02-16-portugal-february-2023.md

   - lisbon
   - portugal
 ---
-Vacation in Lisbon February 2023
+Vacation in Portugal in February 2023

-Two wonderful weeks in Lisbon, Cascais, Carcavelos and Sintra in February 2023
+Two wonderful weeks in Lisbon, Cascais, Carcavelos and Sintra

 ![](/images-posts/lisbon_1_february_2023.jpg)